Back to Louisiana

 • Changes 'department' to 'Louisiana Department of Health' on page 3, line 18.

-• Allows local governments to hold votes on whether public water systems should be exempted from fluoridation requirements if certain conditions are met, such as having at least 15% of registered voters sign a petition requesting the exemption and holding a local election where a majority vote in favor of the exemption.
+• Allows local governments to hold votes on whether public water systems with at least five thousand service connections can be exempted from fluoridation if certain conditions are met, such as voter petitions and majority approval in elections.

 Plain English: The amendment adds requirements for water systems that have added fluoride as of July 1, 2026, to cease fluoridation only if certain conditions are met, including a petition signed by at least fifteen percent of registered voters and approval in local elections.